aarron-lee/legion-go-tricks/README.md

 - Screen orientation (fixed in NobaraOS Deck Edition, ChimeraOS 45 stable, Bazzite OS)
 - suspend-resume functionality
-  - suspend quirk: sound often is fuzzy on resume, usually clears up after 30 seconds or so.
+  - suspend quirk: sound often can be fuzzy on resume, usually clears up after 30 seconds or so.
     - sometimes using the [Pause Games plugin](https://github.com/popsUlfr/SDH-PauseGames) with `Pause on Suspend` enabled can help with this issue
+    - other times, temporarily setting a high TDP value after resume could clear up audio issues
-- Wifi and Bluetooth
+- Wifi and Bluetooth works
-- Sound
+- Sound works
 - Controllers, both attached and detached
   - note, controllers work best in X-input mode. see [official Legion Go Userguide PDF](./legion_go_user_guide_en.pdf) to read more about controller modes
   - ChimeraOS, NobaraOS, BazziteOS all ship OOTB with basic controller support
-  - some non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](./add-lgo-xpad-rule.sh)
   - BazziteOS + NobaraOS ships with HHD, which enables full gyro + back button support in steam input
+  - misc: some other non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](./add-lgo-xpad-rule.sh)
-- FPS/Mouse mode
+- FPS/Mouse mode works
 - scroll wheel on controller works fine for scrolling websites, etc
   - scroll wheel press doesn't do anything in game mode, registers as a scroll wheel click in desktop mode
   - holding the scroll wheel for 5s will toggle the scroll wheel on/off